Alogani/NimGo_multithreadingattempt/README.md

 _having few knowledge of CPS, please take my assumptions with a grain of salt_

 - **Advantages**:
-  - It seems to impose a paradigm for the whole codebase (like function coloring for async/await)
+  - CPS seems to impose a paradigm for the whole codebase (like function coloring for async/await), whereas goAsync is multiparadigm
   - Simpler to use
   _To complete_
 - **Drawbacks**: